RETr4ce/write-ups/INFINITYV3.md

 ### Stage 5 - RtkBtManServ.exe

 Drops Nirsoft software for collecting information.
 From `Explorer.exe`.
 When the base64 key is used together with `RTkbtManServ.exe` It is trying to connect to `itroublvehacker.gq`.
+One other link found is `https://itroublvehacker.cf/dummyinfo`

 `RtkBtManServ.exe" 3DdHBGXJtZaBFfP8HsYgGdL3DLw4WBuf00yKjIbZKNf6jxChJg599sEsND36Da7G/Waa8dzYrEX0/PImVXvuFvGYu0DQCHU8+Zp717y1Wfdd6HmZAvF3ddLoEF+H7rV932JJt5TduuQLzwuPrrTs6ory0pt1ozzD/8FXar83Cpg=`